 The simple answer is almost always no. This is precisely what your insurer wants you to do.
 Why?
-Because in most cases you only get one chance to submit an appeal (although a few plans offer two levels of appeal).
+Because in most cases you only get one chance to submit an appeal .
 If you prepare your own appeal but fail to convince the insurer to reinstate benefits, you may cause permanent, often fatal damage to your claim.
 The reasons why are complex, but they have a great deal to do with how ERISA cases are litigated in federal court.

 So, the insurer wants you to handle your own appeal.
 They want you to make mistakes, knowing that if you try to hire a lawyer after the appeal is denied, it will be too late for us to help.
 The same concerns apply where well-meaning attorneys not specializing in ERISA or long-term disability try to handle an appeal.
-Attorneys who do not make these claims the focus of their practices are as likely to make fatal mistakes as are lay people.
+Attorneys who do not specialize in these claims are as likely to make fatal mistakes as are laypeople.

 If you are reading this before your appeal is due, then now is the time to contact an ERISA expert for a free phone consultation.
 The ERISA experts at Robinson & Warncke have a 95% success rate in getting benefits paid when we are able to prepare the administrative appeal.